 Alternative investments posted positive returns for the fiscal year.
-After experiencing severe declines in public equity performance, private equity investors were bracing for challenging returns, but this asset class experienced muted declines compared to the public markets.
-Fundraising over the first half of 2022 was behind levels reached during the first half of 2021 by approximately 13%.
+After experiencing severe declines in public equity performance during fiscal year 2022, private equity investors were bracing for and experienced a more challenging return environment compared to the public markets.
+Broad private equity returns were positive for the last two quarters of the fiscal year, with buyout gains offsetting VC losses.
+Fundraising over the first half of 2023 was behind levels reached during the first half of 2022 by approximately 62% in venture capital and 26% in buyouts.